SBUplakankus/Bobr_Ltd_Unltd_Medieval_Mayhem/DOCS/GAME_DOCUMENTATION.md

 ### 🎮 Input Manager
 - Created in `Main`
 - Creates the Input System based off of the given settings
+- Sends out events through the `InputEventChannel`

 ### 🖌️ Material Generator
 - Created in `Main`
 - Generates the Lit, Unlit and UnlitGround Materials

+### 🕐 Time Controller
+- Created in `Main`
+- Controls the `Time.TimeScale` which pauses and unpauses the game

 ---